‘It Was Never Fun To Party With Ozzy Osbourne’ Claims Singer’s Former Guitarist Jake E. Lee

 Ozzy Osbourne is the last person you’d want to have a drinking session with, according to the singer’s former guitarist Jake E. Lee, who claims the notorious wild man of rock is one mean drunk.

-The Black Sabbath singer was once well known as one of heavy metal’s chief hell-raisers, but apparently when the party mad metalhead was in his cups even Lucifer’s own lieutenants would wish they were on the side of the angels.
+The Black Sabbath singer was once well known as one of heavy metal’s chief hell-raisers, but apparently when the party-mad metalhead was in his cups even Lucifer’s own lieutenants would wish they were on the side of the angels.

 Classic Rock reports that one of Ozzy’s former axeman said in an interview that, “It was never fun to party with Ozzy.